pranavj2684/IndianAgent/README.md

 # IndianAgent
 A Digital assistant

-In this project I have developed an Android Application with an aim of providing a digital assitance to those people who are not so technically sound but know how to use a basic android application.
+In this project I have developed an Android Application with an aim of providing a digital assistance to those people who are not so technically sound but know how to use a basic android application.
 Usually people find it hard in India to complete any application online using Web Browser.
 From 2014, Digital India a great initiative by Indian Government to make all required and important document application online, bypassing all the problems and hurdles a common man has to face while applying to any important document because of Human intervention.